We’ve all heard of amino acids, but what exactly are they, and why are they essential to our diets?

 Sources of Histidine: red meat, cheese, white meat and poultry, seafood, soybeans, beans, legumes, chia seeds, buckwheat, potatoes.

-There are many amino acids on the market that are manufactured chemically.
+There are many supplements on the market that have been manufactured chemically.
+This includes the common synthesized amino acid supplement known as BCAAs.
 This can be done with chemical synthesis or extraction from protein sources.
 Synthesized amino acids differ in effect, depending on the way that they were genetically engineered.
 We recommend obtaining amino acids from a natural protein source, rather than a synthesized substitute.

 Whey protein is one of the few sources that naturally contain all 20 amino acids, making it a complete protein.

-The convenience factor of our protein blends is an important one - as with after exercise it is important to fuel our bodies with amino acids straight away so they can begin recovering our muscles immediately.
+There are also dairy free protein powders which are excellent alternative to whey protein for those on a plant-based diet.
+The convenience factor of our vegan protein blends, or whey protein blends is an important one - as with after exercise it is important to fuel our bodies with amino acids straight away so they can begin recovering our muscles immediately.